- Be legible, honest, accurate and prompt.

 Who can complete the MCCD?

-In England and Wales, the attending doctor is someone who saw the patient either in a face-to-face or a video consultation in the last 28 days of their death or viewed the body in person after their death.
+In England and Wales, the attending doctor is someone who saw the patient either in a face-to-face or video consultation during their last illness.
+If the doctor attended more than 28 days before the death, they should discuss the death with the coroner to make sure the registrar may accept the certificate.

 You can find guidance on completing MCCDs in England and Wales here.